 Davern served as the Director of Bands at Forest Park High School in the Prince William County Public School system from 2019 – 2022, where he oversaw the instruction of three concert bands, jazz band, percussion ensemble, AP music theory, and the Forest Park High School Marching Bruin Band.
 Davern received his Bachelor’s Degree in Music Education at Boston University where he studied trombone with Don Lucas and conducting with David Martins.
 He also studied at the Royal College of Music in London.
-Davern received his Master’s Degree in Wind Conducting at James Madison University where he served as the graduate assistant of the university’s concert and athletic band program under the direction of Dr. Stephen Bolstad.
+Davern received his Master’s Degree in Wind Conducting at James Madison University, where he served as the graduate assistant of the university’s concert and athletic band program under the direction of Dr. Stephen Bolstad.
 Shawn is also a proud alumni of the Gamma Alpha Chapter of the Brotherhood of Phi Mu Alpha Sinfonia.
 During his time in Massachusetts, Shawn was the recipient of the 2017 Massachusetts Music Educators Association Promising Young Music Educator Award.
 He also served as Coordinator of Jazz Ensembles at Boston University, Manager of the Boston University Big Band and the Trombone Workshop Assistant at the Boston University Tanglewood Institute.
 Shawn has appeared as a guest conductor with the Boston University Trombone Choir, James Madison University Trombone Choir, Jazz Ensemble, Jazz Band, Symphonic Band, Wind Symphony and most recently with the James Madison University Alumni Jazz Band.